dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ## Part 3: Defining the language model neural network

-Define a neural network that implements an RNN-based language model.
+Define a neural network that implements an RNN-based autoregressive language model.
 Use the skeleton provided in the class `A1RNNModel`.
 It should include the following layers:

 - an *embedding layer* that maps token integers to floating-point vectors,
 - an *recurrent layer* implementing some RNN variant (we suggest [`nn.LSTM`](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html) or [`nn.GRU`](https://pytorch.org/docs/stable/generated/torch.nn.GRU.html), and it is best to avoid the "basic" `nn.RNN`),